About

 My first trip abroad ever came in 2017.
 I had just finished paying off my student loans and had been waiting for a few years to treat myself.
 I got a very cheap, $230, round-trip flight to Belgrade, Serbia.
 I had NO idea what was in Serbia, only vaguely aware of where it was on a map.
 But it was somewhere foreign, somewhere different.
 And that's what mattered to me at the time.

 That trip changed me.
 There are so many memories from that trip that I can still, and probably always will, see so vividly in my mind.
-Perhaps more than any was a small, unsuspecting basement bar tucked away in downtown Belgrade called Rakia bar.
+Perhaps more than any was a small, unsuspecting basement bar tucked away in downtown Belgrade called Rakia Bar.
 They served, well, rakia - a Serbian/Balkan brandy made from different types of fruit.
 It was delicious, I had never had anything like it before.
 The bartender, who was about as curious in my curiosity as I was, explained the different types of fruits and poured a little of each into small glasses for me to try.

 From that moment on, something started percolating in the back of my mind.

-Then, a few years later, some friends and I took a tour of the Jameson distillery on a trip to Dublin.
+Then, a few years later, some friends and I took a tour of the Jameson Distillery on a trip to Dublin.
 Our tour guide told us a story about how back in the day, workers used to get a ration of whiskey after their shift, dubbed “the daily grog.”

-The Daily Grog was born.
+That was it - The Daily Grog was born.

-My Work
+Published Work

-- Re-defining Grain to Glass in the San Juan Islands - Sip Magazine
+Re-Defining Grain to Glass in the San Juan Islands | Sip Magazine

 Business Stuff